Battle for Bakhmut takes center stage in war in Ukraine

 Ukrainian and Western officials emphasize that a Ukrainian retreat from Bakhmut will not have strategic significance or change the course of the conflict.

-The Ukrainian military has already strengthened defensive lines east of Bakhmut to block the Russian advance if Ukrainian troops finally retreat from the city.
+The Ukrainian military has already strengthened defensive lines west of Bakhmut to block the Russian advance if Ukrainian troops finally retreat from the city.
 The nearby town of Chasiv Yar that sits on a hill just a few kilometers west could become the next bulwark against the Russians.
 Further west are Kramatorsk and Sloviansk, the heavily fortified Ukrainian strongholds in Donetsk.

 And even as the Russian military tries to pursue its offensive in Donetsk, it needs to keep large contingents in other sections of the Donbas and in the southern Zaporizhzhia region where Ukrainian forces are widely expected to launch their next counteroffensive.